nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delete i/ID`

 * Deletes the animal at the specified `ID`.
-* The id refers to the id number shown in the displayed animal list.
+* ID refers to the id number shown in the displayed animal list.

 Examples:
 * `delete i/0193` deletes the individual animal with id 0193.